Yavica/JS-Fundamentals/README.md

 Defines a function add(a, b) that returns the sum of two integers.
 The script then calls this function with the first two command-line arguments and prints the result.

+* **`10-factorial.js`**:
+    * Computes and prints the factorial of the first argument using a recursive function.
+Factorial of NaN or non-positive numbers is 1.

 How to Run the Scripts:
 Each JavaScript file can be run using Node.js from your terminal.
 Navigate to the directory containing the script and use the node command followed by the filename.